pallets-eco/flask-security/docs/models.rst

 Separate Identity Domains
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-If you want authentication tokens to not be invalidated when the user changes their password add the following to your `User` model:
+If you want authentication and refresh tokens to not be invalidated when the user changes their password add the following to your `User` model:

 * ``fs_token_uniquifier`` (string, 64 bytes, unique, non-nullable)